 • Sleep disturbances or nightmares

-Therapeutic interventions such as trauma-focused therapy can help children process these experiences, rebuild trust, and learn how to feel safe in their own world again.
+Traumatised children need help to process these experiences, rebuild trust, and learn how to feel safe in their own world again.

 Addressing these issues early can help children build resilience and coping mechanisms that will serve them well throughout their lives.
-Therapy, support, and education tailored to a child’s specific needs can make all the difference in helping them grow into emotionally healthy adults.
 If you’re noticing any signs of distress in a child, reaching out for support sooner rather than later can set them on a path toward healing and growth.

 Using Play and Creativity to Support Children Through Trauma